ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * the `..[<filter>]` form selects those descendants that are array elements or object values selected by the given filter.
 * the `..[*]` and `..*` forms select all the descendants.

-An _array preorder_ of the descendants of a node is a sequence of all the descendants in which:
+An _array-sequenced preorder_ of the descendants of a node is a sequence of all the descendants in which:

-* nodes of an array, immediately followed by their descendants appear in array order, and
+* nodes of any array appear in array order,
-* nodes appear before their children.
+* nodes appear immediately before all their descendants.

-Children of an object may appear in any order, since JSON objects are unordered.
+This definition does not stipulate the order in which the children of an object appear, since JSON objects are unordered.

-The resultant nodelist of a `descendant-selector` applied to a node must be a sub-sequence of an array preorder of the descendants of the node.
+The resultant nodelist of a `descendant-selector` applied to a node must be a sub-sequence of an array-sequenced preorder of the descendants of the node.

 #### Examples
 {: unnumbered}